A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: Conclusions

 \section{Conclusions}

-In this work, we measured the \oiiihb~luminosity function for the strongly lensed field Abell S1063 with very deep JWST GLIMPSE observations.
-We selected our sample of 173 galaxies between redshift $7<z<9$ using a LBG selection in combination with photometric redshifts obtained via SED fitting.
-We constrained the strongly lensed field using very deep HST and JWST images, removed the multiple counter images of some galaxies and measured the completeness of our sample.
-We used SED fitting to measure the \oiiihb~flux for each galaxy, as well as dust attenuation and other physical quantities, and then constructed the \oiiihb~luminosity function for that sample.
-Combined with existing measurements at the bright end from \cite{meyerJWSTFRESCOComprehensive2024a} we thus determined the \oiiihb~LF down to unprecedented luminosities, reaching $L_{\oiiihb} \geq 10^{39}$ \ergs (equivalent to galaxies as faint as $\muv\sim-12$).
-The main results of our study can be summarized as follows: \begin{enumerate} \item The \oiiihb~LFs show a relatively flat slope $\alpha \approx -1.55\text{ to }-1.78$, which contrasts with the steeper slope of the UV LF ($\alpha \lesssim -2$) generally found at $z\ga 7$.
-To explain these differences between the LFs of nebular emission lines and UV continuum, we have examined three scenarios: {\em i)} A decrease of the \oiiihb-to-UV ratio towards fainter galaxies (Fig.~\ref{fig:muv_flux}), which can be due to increasingly bursty star formation in fainter, i.e.~lower mass galaxies. {\em ii)} A decrease of \Rthree=\Oiiib/\hb~towards fainter galaxies, due to decreasing metallicity, as observed by recent studies \citep[e.g.][]{chemerynska_extreme_2024, meyerJWSTFRESCOComprehensive2024a}, which implies that the \hb~and the \Oiiib~LFs have different faint-end slopes (Fig.~\ref{fig:flattening_O3hb2UV}). {\em iii)} A possible sharp turnover of the UV-LF at the faint-end, below the current detection limits, which, due to natural scattering, would be observed as a simple flattening of the LF (Fig.~\ref{fig:scatter_2_flatten_LF}).
-As no flatteing of the UV LF has so far been found, but both burstiness and the evolution of $\Rthree=\Oiiib/\hb$ have been observed, we favour the first two solutions (i, ii) to explain a flatter nebular LF compared to the UV LF.
+We measured the \oiiihb~LF for the strongly lensed field Abell S1063 with very deep JWST GLIMPSE observations.
+We selected our sample of 164 unique galaxies between redshift $7<z<9$ using an LBG selection in combination with photometric redshifts obtained via SED fitting.
+We constrained the strongly lensed field using very deep HST and JWST images, removed the multiple counter images of some galaxies, and measured the completeness of our sample.
+We used an SED fitting to measure the \oiiihb~flux for each galaxy, the dust attenuation, and other physical quantities, and we then constructed the \oiiihb~LF for that sample.
+Combined with existing measurements at the bright end from \cite{meyer_jwst_2024}, we thus determined the \oiiihb~LF down to unprecedented luminosities, reaching $L_{\oiiihb} \geq 10^{39}$ \ergs (equivalent to galaxies as faint as $\muv\sim-12$; the average completeness at these magnitudes is low, but the bins have multiple detections due to magnification).
+The main results of our study are summarised below. \begin{enumerate} \item The \oiiihb~LFs show a relatively flat faint-end slope $\alpha \sim -1.55\text{ to }-1.78$ at $z\sim7-9$, which contrasts with previous LFs.
+Studies such as \citet{wold_uncovering_2025} already paved the way into fainter LFs by combining photometry of Abell 2744 and its lensing power, which enabled them to reach $L_{\oiiihb} \geq 10^{41}$ \ergs.
+They measured a faint-end slope $\alpha=-2.07_{-0.23}^{+0.22}$, which is significantly steeper than that of GLIMPSE.
+By fitting the GLIMPSE LF with a similar luminosity limit, we measured faint-end slopes $\alpha$ comparable to their results.
+On the other hand, spectroscopy-based LFs have more limited access to the faintest galaxies, with the best studies reaching $L_{\oiiihb} \geq 10^{41.75}$ \ergs. \citep[e.g.][]{meyer_jwst_2024, matthee_eiger_2023, sun_first_2023, de_barros_greats_2019}.
+Our best comparison is with \citet{meyer_jwst_2024}, but their sample typically probed the faint end of the LF only in a limited way, and they fixed the faint-end slope to steep values of $\alpha<-2$. \item This result contrasts with the steeper slope observed in UV LFs ($\alpha \lesssim -2$) generally found at $z\ga 7$.
+To explain these differences between LFs of nebular emission lines and the UV continuum, we examined three scenarios: